 - We make small changes that create a big transformation over time.
 You don’t have to change everything right now.
 The beauty about sobriety is that things happen naturally and slowly, and it’s done by taking small steps.
 Reading this article today is a small step in the right direction.

 - We support one another.
-By connecting with other folks who are in recovery, we’re able to share our experience, learn from one another, and process what comes up for us, all in a way that’s free from shame, criticism, or judgement.
+By connecting with other folks who are in recovery, we’re able to share our experience, learn from one another, and process what comes up for us, all in a way that’s free from shame, criticism, or judgment.

-- We use scientifically-backed recovery methods.
+- We use scientifically backed recovery methods.
 We use modalities like Integral Recovery, Mindfulness-Based Stress Reduction, Cognitive and Dialectical Behavioral Therapies, and peer intervention to help us heal.

 Part 4: What’s Next?